yannoff/phpcc/README.md

 phpcc -e bin/acme.php -f bin/acme.php -d src/ -o bin/acme
 ```

-Guess what ?
+Launching the `bin/acme` compiled archive should raise an error because of the missing file.

+Well...not.
+What happens here then ?

-If the `bin/acme` compiled archive stays in its place, it won't fail, because `lib/Ufo.php` can still be found from its point of view.
+If the `bin/acme` compiled archive stays in its place,the `lib/Ufo.php` can still be found from its point of view.

 ### Size too big